alexhunsley/ringing/pn-exhaustive-explore/combosWriteup.md

 Note that we use `><` to represent two bells crossing: we use two characters because of course two bells are involved.
 The `|` character represents a bell remaining in place.

 This is looking like a combinatorial problem - given $a$ items, choose $b$ of them - but there's a catch here: the `><` occupies two characters, but it represents a single thing conceptually: two bells crossing.
-To add some clarity, let's see the same information, but writing `x` instead of `><`:
+To add some clarity, let's rewrite our table, but using `x` instead of `><`:

-Code       Place notation
+Schematic  Place notation
 ---------  -------------------
 `xx`       `x`
 `x||`      `34`